-At the end, the control returns the tool to the set-up clearance, or to the 2nd set-up clearance if one was programmed.
+At the end, the control returns the tool to the set-up clearance, or to 2nd set-up clearance if one was programmed.
 The end position of the tool after the cycle need not be the same as the starting position.
+There is a danger of collision!

-- Control the traversing movements of the machine - ▶ In the simulation, check the end position of the tool after the cycle. - After the cycle, program the absolute (not incremental) coordinates - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically pre-positions the tool in the tool axis.
-Make sure to program Q204 2ND SET-UP CLEARANCE correctly. - The control reduces the plunging depth to the LCUTS cutting edge length defined in the tool table if the cutting edge length is shorter than the Q202 plunging depth programmed in the cycle. - This cycle monitors the defined usable length LU of the tool.
+- ► Control the traversing movements of the machine - ► In the simulation, check the end position of the tool after the cycle - After the cycle, program absolute coordinates (no incremental coordinates) - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically pre-positions the tool in the tool axis.
+Make sure to program Q204 2ND SET-UP CLEARANCE correctly. - This cycle finishes Q369 ALLOWANCE FOR FLOOR with only one infeed.
+Parameter Q338 INFEED FOR FINISHING has no effect on Q369.
+Q338 is effective in finishing of Q368 ALLOWANCE FOR SIDE. - The control reduces the plunging depth to the LCUTS cutting edge length defined in the tool table if the cutting edge length is shorter than the Q202 plunging depth programmed in the cycle. - This cycle monitors the defined usable length LU of the tool.
 If the LU value is less than the DEPTH Q201, the control will display an error message.